UNLAWFUL SEXUAL CONTACT IN COLORADO

 Douglas And Arapahoe County Felony Unlawful Sexual Contact

-Unlawful sexual contact is normally a Class 1 misdemeanor and extraordinarily risky crime punishable by a Douglas County Jail sentence from six months to two years.
+Unlawful sexual contact is normally a Class 1 misdemeanor, punishable by a Douglas County Jail sentence of up to 12 months.
 Unlawful Sexual Contact felony charges can result if there are allegations that a person subjected another to any sexual contact by the use of force, intimidation, or threat; or if the offense involved some of the paragraphs listed above; or if the offense involved a child as set forth in paragraph 2 above.
 This Class 4 felony offense is a sex offense in Arapahoe County, Colorado and if convicted, a person will need to complete sex offender registration in Colorado and be subject to the onerous requirements of sex offender treatment program under the Sex Offender Management Board.
 With a felony conviction, Unlawful Sexual Contact can result in a Colorado Department of Corrections sentence of several years, ruining your life.

 The main difference between this sexual offense, which is normally charged as a misdemeanor, and the routine felony sexual offenses in Colorado, is the element of penetration.
 The misdemeanor version normally involves touching without penetration, or observing someone in a state of undress, without any touching.
 We see many of these cases when someone has been accused of window peeping/voyeurism, or of putting a hidden camera in a place where others undress.
 Yet with recent changes in Colorado law, non-penetration conduct can result in being accused of a felony.
 Ask your Northglenn and Thornton criminal defense attorney from our North Denver Office, how we can reduce this charge to a manageable level.